Portuguese man o' war: Predators and prey

-The violet sea snail, which uses a raft of bubbles, as shown here, to float at the ocean surface, feeds on men o' war.
+The violet sea snail, which uses a raft of bubbles, as shown here, to float at the ocean surface, feeds on man o' war.

 The Portuguese man o' war is a carnivore.
 Using its venomous tentacles, it traps and paralyzes its prey while reeling it inwards to its digestive polyps.
 It typically feeds on small fish, molluscs, small crustaceans, and zooplankton.

 The organism has few predators; one example is the loggerhead sea turtle, which feeds on the Portuguese man o' war as a common part of its diet.
 The turtle's skin, including that of its tongue and throat, is too thick for the stings to penetrate.
 The blue sea slug (aka blue dragon) also specializes in feeding on the Portuguese man o' war, as does the violet sea snail.
 The ocean sunfish's diet, once thought to consist mainly of jellyfish, has been found to include many species, including the Portuguese man o' war.